 Lepidoptera was created by Indianapolis-based artist Shamira Wilson to celebrate the Artsgarden’s 25th anniversary.

 NEW!
 COVID-19 SAFETY UPDATES

-Owned and operated by the Arts Council of Indianapolis, the Indianapolis Artsgarden is a destination for arts and culture in the heart of downtown.
+Owned and operated by the Indy Arts Council, the Indianapolis Artsgarden is a destination for arts and culture in the heart of downtown.
 The structure is a seven-story tall glass and steel icon over the intersection of Washington and Illinois Streets.
-The Artsgarden presents more than 250 free and public performances each year, along with monthly visual arts exhibitions by central Indiana artists.
+The Artsgarden presents more than 250 free and public performances each year, along with visual arts exhibitions by central Indiana artists.
 It is also rented for private events, including weddings, corporate receptions, and nonprofit events, which support funding for public arts programming.

 Visual Art Exhibitions

-The Indianapolis Artsgarden has monthly visual arts exhibitions on display for public viewing.
-We curate shows from central Indiana emerging artists, student groups, and cultural and social organizations looking to share their artwork with the community.
+The Indianapolis Artsgarden curates shows from central Indiana emerging artists, student groups, and cultural and social organizations.

 The Indianapolis Artsgarden serves as a sophisticated venue for hundreds of private events, including corporate receptions, weddings, nonprofit events, press conferences, and more.